sjackman/thesis/whitespruce.md

 ## The white spruce plastid genome

-The assembly and annotation metrics for the plastid and mitochondrial genomes are summarized in Table\ 2.
-The plastid genome was assembled into a single circular contig of 123,266 bp containing 114 identified genes: 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in Figure\ 1.
+The assembly and annotation metrics for the plastid and mitochondrial genomes are summarized in @tbl:metrics.
+The plastid genome was assembled into a single circular contig of 123,266 bp containing 114 identified genes: 74 protein coding (mRNA) genes, 36 transfer RNA (tRNA) genes and 4 ribosomal RNA (rRNA) genes, shown in @fig:cpgenes.

 Metric                          |Plastid         |Mitochondrion
 ------------------------------- |--------------- |-------------